Architecture Student's Booklist

 INDIA: The British Council Architecture Mission

-I started in Delhi at Pearl Academy where I have visited before and we have some exciting projects planned with them, and an exhibition in the making.
-I had a little time to myself here to revisit some of my favorite landmarks in New Delhi such as Humayun's Tomb (previously visited (here) for a little restoration update and some sketching, Khan Market for a little shopping and eating, and Connaught Place for, well more food but, a little wandering and to soak up the general street activities and atmosphere.
+I started my trip in Delhi at Pearl Academy, a school I’ve visited before, and we already have some exciting projects in the works with them, including an upcoming exhibition.
+I had a little time to myself in the city to revisit some of my favourite New Delhi landmarks – Humayun’s Tomb for a quick restoration update and a spot of sketching, Khan Market for shopping and eating, and Connaught Place for, well, more food but also some wandering to soak up the street life and atmosphere.

 My Message To Students and Graduates